The purpose of a microwave is to heat leftover/frozen dinners up. But what happens if you insert things that's not meant to be edible in there?

 Andy: Paige, didn't we have this conversation about our first microwave?

 - In 1994 Baker Street: Sherlock Holmes Returns, Fish out of Temporal Water Sherlock Holmes attempts to heat some tomato sauce in the microwave without knowing that he has to remove it from the can first.
 The can explodes, creating A Bloody Mess.

 - The movie American Hustle is set in the 1970s, when the microwave was still a new invention.
 As such, it makes somewhat (but not much) more sense that Rosalynn disregards Irving's instructions not to put metal in the microwave (or "science oven," as it's called by both of them) he received from Mayor Polito.
 It blows up and catches fire spectacularly.

-- On Gremlins, one of the titular monsters is killed in the microwave.
+- In Gremlins, one of the eponymous monsters is killed in the microwave.

 - In Grosse Pointe Blank, Felix puts a potato-sized lump of plastic explosive in a microwave at a convenience store in an attempt to kill Martin.

 - The boys blow up a worm in the microwave in one scene of How To Eat Fried Worms.

 - How Sing destroys Mark's cyborg body in Sixty Million Dollar Man.
 In the form of a giant microwave cooking Mark alive with heat enough to melt diamonds.